splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 ```

 #### SmartProfile configuration
-SmartProfile are executed when SmartProfile flag in inventory is set to true and condition defined in profile matching.
+SmartProfile is executed when the SmartProfile flag in inventory is set to true and the condition defined in profile matching.
 More information about configuring inventory can be found in [Inventory configuration](../poller-configuration/#configure-inventory)

-To configure Static Profile following value need to be set in `profiles` section:
+To configure Static Profile following value needs to be set in `profiles` section:

  - `ProfileName` - define as subsection key in `profiles`.
     - `frequency` - define interval between executing SNMP gets in second.